maresb/gitlab-runner-ecr-auth-example/README.md

 ./register  # Follow the instructions from server for adding a runner.
 ```

+If `-d` has been omitted (or when running `docker-compose logs`), it is
-It is normal to see error messages between running `docker-compose up` and `register`
+normal to see error messages before running `register` which complain
-complaining that `config.toml` does not exist.
+that `config.toml` does not exist.

-Now if you properly assign your runner, it should automatically authenticate.
+After registration, your configured credentials should work automatically.

 ## Runner and Server configuration